AaronRandall/miri/README.md

 ## Other stuff

+Run:

+bin/miri_with_detection

-Run "bin/miri_with_detection" to allow for detecting audio (e.g. "Hello Miri!"), and automatically starting Miri.
+to allow for detecting audio (e.g. "Hello Miri!"), and automatically starting Miri.